Krishnamohan-Yerrabilli/Articles/cl2x4aazs06sgu5nv1o5e5xyz.md

 A pod is the smallest unit in the Kubernetes, like a container, is the smallest unit in the docker such as a pod in the K8.
-A pod's job is to run the containers inside it, containers are wrapped by a pod, and we interact and manage containers through the pod. there is an outline where we want to run multiple containers in the same pod, like one container helping to another container.
+A pod's job is to run the containers inside it, containers are wrapped by a pod, and we interact and manage containers through the pod. there is an outline where we want to run multiple containers in the same pod, like one container helping another container.

 #### Containers